ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 {% fig %}
 ![Charcoal - perfect for an upholstered bed](/uploads/moda-na-antracyt-sprawdz-najpopularniejszy-kolor-2020-1-2.jpg "Charcoal - perfect for an upholstered bed")
 {% endfig %}

+### Charcoal pillowcases and sheets

+If you like **strong colors** but you do not want them to dominate your whole room, just pick the right accessories for your bedroom!
+You can, for instance, choose **charcoal pillowcases** or the whole **charcoal** **bed sheet set**, especially if your bedroom is bright-colored.
+Charcoal elements make the interior look more elegant and luxorious.

 ## A charcoal colored bathroom